Pskov Republic: Literature

 The literature of Pskov land was an integral part of medieval Russian literature.
 The chronicle-writing started in the 13th century, at first dealing mostly with topics of local interest.
-By the 15th century, the chronicles became more detailed and described events in Muscovy, Novgorod, Lithuania and the Golden Horde.
+By the 15th century, the chronicles became more detailed and described events in Moscow, Novgorod, Lithuania and the Golden Horde.
 The most important works written in Pskov are the Story of Dovmont describing the coming of Dovmont to the city, his baptism and subsequent victories, The Life of Saint Euphrosynus and The Address of Hegumen Pamfil which contains one of the earliest descriptions of Ivan Kupala rituals.

 The downfall of Pskov is recounted in the Story of the Taking of Pskov (1510), which was lauded by D. S. Mirsky as "one of the most beautiful short stories of Old Russia.
 The history of the Muscovites' leisurely perseverance is told with admirable simplicity and art.
 An atmosphere of descending gloom pervades the whole narrative: all is useless, and whatever the Pskovites can do, the Muscovite cat will take its time and eat the mouse when and how it pleases".